tkhongsap/tkhongsap-website/feature_tasks.md

 **How to Use This File**
 - Regularly update each task status—move items from Upcoming to In Progress, and finally to Completed.
-- Expand on tasks if you decide to add new features or sections to `portfolio.tsx`.
+- Expand on tasks if you decide to add new features or sections to the page.
 - Keep reviewing this document so your project goals remain clear and organized.